-Housing Associations, alongside the Council, are the main providers of new affordable housing.
+Housing associations, alongside the council, are the main providers of new affordable housing.
 There are a number of ways in which they can become involved in a scheme.
 A landowner might approach one directly and offer to work with them.
-In other cases a Parish Council might already have a Housing Association/council with properties in the village and decide they want to work with them.
-There are a number of Housing Associations working in Somerset West and Taunton.
+In other cases a Parish Council might already have housing association or council properties within the village and decide they want to work with them.
+There are a number of housing associations working in Somerset West and Taunton.
 They all offer slightly different products but build to high quality standards and the homes will be affordable and remain affordable in perpetuity.

 Rural housing sites